-So, I went about without worrying a lot because, as I mentioned, my dad showed no sign of being jealous.
+So, I went about without worrying much because, as I mentioned, my dad showed no sign of being jealous.
 It proved to me his attachment to Anne, and also annoyed me a bit because it showed my plans wouldn’t work.
 One day he and I were coming back from getting some parcels from the post-office, and we passed Elsa.
 Either she pretended not to see us or she really didn’t, and, as if he didn’t know her, my dad turned round and watched her go with a quiet whistle –

 – Tell me, don’t you think she’s even more beautiful now.
 Elsa?